I had a good day at the second-hand store last week!

 SAVE ALL OF YOUR WOOL SWEATER SCRAPS!!!

-I have learned to save even the smallest scraps of your felted wool.
 They come in handy for smaller projects.
-One project I have posted on using small scraps of wool can be found here.
+One project I posted on using small wool scraps can be found here.

-Look on my Etsy and Website store shops for some fun ideas of what you can make with felted wool sweaters!
+Look on my Etsy and Website store shops for fun ideas of what you can make with felted wool sweaters!

 Stay posted!